-For most companies, total cost of ownership is the most important long-term variable when considering SaaS vs on-premise software.
+For most companies, the total cost of ownership is the most important long-term variable when considering SaaS, compared to on-premises software.
 According to the Boston Consulting Group and McKinsey, using SaaS reduces the total cost of ownership and allows companies to save, but where do these savings come from?

 |Cost of Ownership||Source of Savings with SaaS|

 |Application infrastructure testing and deployment||SaaS does not require infrastructure and application testing.|

 |Basic infrastructure testing and deployment||SaaS does not require infrastructure and application testing or deployment.|